ITR Form Selection Master Guide for AY 2026-27

 |---|---|

-- List every income head: salary, house property, capital gains, business or profession, other sources, foreign income, and exempt income.
+- Make a complete list of every income head — salary, house property, capital gains, business or profession, other sources, foreign income, and exempt amounts.

-- Download Form 16 or Form 16A, AIS, TIS, Form 26AS, and challan records before final computation.
+- Download Form 16 or Form 16A, AIS, TIS, Form 26AS, and challan records before you do the final computation.

-- Choose the ITR form after checking exclusions, not before.
+- Select the ITR form after checking exclusions, not before.

-- Compare old and new regimes where the taxpayer has salary, deductions, HRA, home-loan interest, or business/profession constraints.
+- Compare old and new tax regimes where salary, deductions, HRA, home-loan interest, or business constraints are involved.

 Official position to keep in mind

-The Income Tax Department lists ITR-1, ITR-2, ITR-3, and ITR-4 applicability for AY 2026-27.
-ITR-1 and ITR-4 have limits and exclusions; ITR-2 covers non-business cases not eligible for ITR-1; ITR-3 covers business or profession income.
+The Income Tax Department has listed applicability of ITR-1, ITR-2, ITR-3, and ITR-4 for AY 2026-27.
+ITR-1 and ITR-4 each carry limits and exclusions; ITR-2 handles non-business cases that fall outside ITR-1 eligibility; ITR-3 applies to business or profession income.

 | Reference | Link |